15 Knowledge Base Examples that Work: Ideas for Your Next/Current Help Site

 Knowledge bases empower users with readily available information, reducing their reliance on support teams and improving their overall experience.
 They come in various forms, from simple FAQ pages to comprehensive online help centers.
 Businesses use knowledge bases to enhance customer support, streamline employee onboarding, and improve internal knowledge sharing.

 For example, a software company might create a knowledge base to provide users with tutorials, troubleshooting guides, and answers to frequently asked questions about their product.
-This allows customers to find solutions to common problems independently, reducing the number of support tickets and improving customer satisfaction.
+This enables customers to find solutions to common problems independently, thereby reducing the number of support tickets and enhancing customer satisfaction.

 An internal knowledge base is designed for employees within an organization.
 It provides a centralized repository of information like company policies, processes, and training materials.